Under the Tree (The Water Babies song)

-"Under the Tree" is a single by The Water Babies released in the UK on 12 December 2005.
+"Under the Tree" is a single by the Water Babies released in the UK on 12 December 2005.
 It was written by Peter Lawlor, formerly of Stiltskin, for a Vodafone 3G advertisement, which appeared on television in the weeks preceding Christmas.
-The song was in the UK Singles Chart Top 75 for three weeks, entering at #30 on 24 December 2005, and peaked at position #27 the following week.
+The song was in the UK Singles Chart Top 75 for three weeks, entering at No. 30 on 24 December 2005, and peaked at position 27 the following week.